 - they need to leave the property they jointly own because of domestic abuse

 - their former partner still lives in the property

-- disposing their interest in the property is delayed
+- disposing their ownership in the property is delayed.

 Debt and bankruptcy